La-Gauffre/KaspaFungibleTokenProtocol/BondingCurve_AMM.md

 A binary flag is embedded at the beginning of the covenant script to determine which pricing mechanism is active.

 - If the value is `0`, the system operates under the bonding curve model.
-- Once the bonding curve reaches its completion threshold, the flag is permanently switched to `1`, activating the AMM mode.
+- Once the bonding curve reaches its completion threshold, the flag is permanently switched to `1`, activating AMM mode.

 The covenant enforces that this transition is **irreversible**, ensuring that once the AMM phase is reached, the system cannot revert to the bonding curve.

 Additionally, the covenant guarantees that the transition can only occur when the bonding curve conditions are fully satisfied, preventing any premature or invalid state change.

-We will swicth the binary flag once the supply sold is over a constant 'S1' and below a constant 'S2'.
-Both constant are 64 byte type.
+The binary flag is switched once the sold supply exceeds a constant `S1` and remains below a constant `S2`.
+Both constants are 64-byte values.

 #### Script Structure

-The protocol will force to always have the Bonding Curve / AMM UTXO in Input 0 & in Output 0.
+The protocol enforces that the Bonding Curve / AMM UTXO is always located at Input 0 and Output 0.

 The `scriptPubKey` is constructed as follows:

-`[ ...KaspFungibleTokenProtocol Logic Opcodes... ] [...Binary flag Logic Opcode + Security...] [...Bonding curve Logic Opcode...] [...AMM Logic Opcode...]`
+`[ ...KaspaFungibleTokenProtocol Logic Opcodes... ] [...Binary Flag Logic Opcode + Security...] [...Bonding Curve Logic Opcode...] [...AMM Logic Opcode...]`

 Where:

-    -`<LEN_LOGIC>` defined below is the same lenght than the one in the KaspFungibleTokenProtocol.
+- `<LEN_LOGIC>` is defined below and has the same length as in the KaspaFungibleTokenProtocol
-    - `<LEN_KFTP>` defined below is the total lenght of the KaspFungibleTokenProtocol.
+- `<LEN_KFTP>` is defined below and represents the total length of the KaspaFungibleTokenProtocol
-    - `<LEN_TOTAL>` defined below is the total lenght of the KaspFungibleTokenProtocol.
+- `<LEN_TOTAL>` is defined below and represents the total length of the full script
-    - `a` & `S` are the Bonding curve constant and the total supply of the token (64-bytes number)
+- `a` and `S` are the bonding curve constants and the total token supply (64-byte numbers)
-    - `S1` & `S2` are the constants to delimit the boudarie between the bonding curve and the AMM
+- `S1` and `S2` are constants defining the boundary between the bonding curve and the AMM phase

 #### Assembly Implementation